 In this passage, Jesus was rebuking the Pharisees who were trying to attach their laws and spiritual regalia to His growing influence and ministry.
 They foolishly believed that their ways afforded them spiritual clout.
 Jesus knew their hunger for power and religious pride.
 He, the long-awaited Messiah, stood in their midst and all they could do was claim the beauty and prestige of their worn-out and thread-bare habits.

 Sadly, I often share in the Pharisees’ mindset.
 My old habits are so comfortable and familiar.
 I don’t even have to think.
 I can just grab those worn out comfortable clothes of religious, outward conformity and prance around with an air of spiritual pride and accomplishment.
 How foolish and deceived I am!
 Christ wants to do a new work, so these old habits just won’t do.

-Why had day two of 2020 taken on such dark shadows?
+Why had day two of this new year taken on such dark shadows?
 Foolishly, I carried my old attitudes of ungratefulness and self-will into what should be a fresh start.
 God wants so much more for me than a dead and worn life.
 Nothing is ever new when it is already torn and in need of repair.
 If I want God's best, I must leave the threadbare and torn behind and choose the new garments of Spirit-filled change and humility.